50 Fun and Unique Things to Do in Gainesville TODAY

 20. Lake Alice

-Basking in the toasty Florida sun, you’ll find the local Alligators taking it easy on the banks of Lake Alice, a small lake in a dedicated wildlife zone on the University of Florida campus.
+Basking in the toasty Florida sun, you’ll find the local alligators taking it easy on the banks of Lake Alice, a small lake in a dedicated wildlife zone on the University of Florida campus.

 On the southwest bank of the lake, there’s a really peaceful space – the Baughman Center – designed for private meditation as well as special events.